tolribeiro/tolribeiro.github.io/_posts/2020-01-28-increasing-productivy-with-thyme-app-a-web-version.markdown

 The beautiful UI you see was created in partnership with <a href="https://dribbble.com/jandui" target="blank_">Jandui</a> (thanks my friend!) which I've successfully been able to convince to start navigating the open source world as well, haha.

-This very first version is available here: https://thymeweb.netlify.com/
+This very first version is available here on <a href="https://thymeweb.netlify.com/">https://thymeweb.netlify.com/</a>

 # Current Features